kiphenglim/fa21-cs124/docs/design.md

 ![lab 4](listmenu.png)

 # Challenges
 + implementing editing items on selection and updating the displayed text as the edits happen
 + for some reason we were not able to make this happen when the task ids were strings (for example 'task-2') but we got it to work with integer ids.
 + automatically focusing the newest item after adding new items
 + we learned that setState is an async function and does not immediately update the state.
-We ended up using `useEffect` to get the desired component to focus on render.
+We ended up using `useEffect` to get the desired component to focus on render
++ using a `useState` to change the menu or list displayed

 # Design Highlights
 + editing items on task selection rather than using a button to begin the editing process
   + specifically, you can just click on the task's text to edit it
-+ showing the "Show Uncompleted Tasks" and "Delete Completed Tasks" options only when there are completed tasks
++ showing the "Hide Completed Tasks" and "Delete Completed Tasks" options only when there are completed tasks
-+ used a toggle for "Show Uncompleted Tasks" since that made it clearer that it was a binary state being toggled.
++ used a toggle for "Hide Completed Tasks" since that made it clearer that it was a binary state being toggled.
 + sticky header and footer